Naaberle/Assignment_03/README.md

 The inner ring rotation being 0 - 180 and the outer ring rotation being -180 - 0 was an intentional design choice to amplify the shapes of the shadows.

 Figure 5.
-Image of the input data fields minimum values next to a specific month.
+Image of the full test month.

 I deliberately avoided using overt graphing or labeling, as the intent was to present the data in a form that emphasized presence over explanation, in line with the symbolic representation definition.
 After the final geometry for each month was generated it was baked in Rhino and 3D printed.